 Generative Modeling Reveals the Connection between Cellular Morphology and Gene Expression

-Shuo Wen, Ramon Vinas Torne, Johannes Bues, Camille Lucie Lambert, Nadia Grenningloh, Timothee Ferrari, Elisa Bugani, Joern Pezoldt, Jillian Rose Love, Wouter Karthaus, Bart Deplancke, and Maria Brbic
+Shuo Wen, Ramon Vinas Torne, Johannes Bues, Camille Lucie Lambert, Nadia Grenningloh, Timothee Ferrari, Elisa Bugani, Joern Pezoldt, Jillian Rose Love, Wouter Karthaus, Bart Deplancke, and Maria Brbić

 COSMIC generates realistic nuclear images from gene expression

 COSMIC accurately synthesizes high-resolution nuclear images conditioned on single-cell transcriptomic profiles.
 Generated images closely match real nuclei in size, shape, and texture, and preserve cell-type-specific morphology.
 In the embedding space, real and generated nuclei overlap strongly.
+(BCL stands for the B-cell lymphoma in the following figure.)

 COSMIC predicts transcriptomic profiles from nuclear morphology